Jeffrey Wright on ‘American Fiction’ and his love of Arsenal Football Club

 Impressing in a rare leading role as a disillusioned author, the actor talks his latest work and rich, decades-spanning career

 Jeffrey Wright has, by and large, earned a Hollywood reputation for excellence portraying supporting characters.
-In American Fiction — Cord Jefferson’s subversive Toronto International Film Festival people’s choice winner from Amazon MGM Studios and Orion Pictures — he steps back into the limelight arguably for the first time since his breakout film role in 1996’s Basquiat.
+In American Fiction — Cord Jefferson’s subversive Toronto International Film Festival People’s Choice Award audience winner from Amazon MGM Studios and Orion Pictures — he steps back into the limelight arguably for the first time since his breakout film role in 1996’s Basquiat.

-However, the first thing Brooklyn-based Wright wants to talk about is London football giants Arsenal FC, a team he fell in love with when he spent time in the UK with his then-wife Carmen Ejogo (Fantastic Beasts And Where To Find Them); they have two grown-up children.
-Wright had a season ticket back in the early-2000s and recalls watching club legends Patrick Vieira, Thierry Henry and Dennis Bergkamp.
+However, the first thing Brooklyn-based Wright wants to talk about is London football giants Arsenal FC, a team he fell in love with when he spent time in the UK with his then-wife Carmen Ejogo (Fantastic Beasts And Where To Find Them), with whom he has two grown-up children.
+Wright had a season ticket back in the early 2000s and recalls watching club legends Patrick Vieira, Thierry Henry and Dennis Bergkamp.
 “From that moment on, I have been a Gooner,” he declares with a grin, referencing the nickname for the club’s fans.

 In American Fiction, Wright plays the disillusioned English literature professor and author Monk, who is aghast when he witnesses the fuss at a Boston book festival over a debut novel catering to racial stereotypes of Black suffering.
 However, a short while later, Monk is at it himself.
 Exasperated over the elusive commercial appeal of his own fiction, Monk pens a pseudonymous novel in a similar vein and is horrified when his publisher suggests they build the persona of the author as a fugitive from justice.
 It becomes a publishing sensation and an ambitious white film producer comes calling.